louis845/COMP2012H_Project/sources/parser/README.md

     TokName::DET
     TokName::INV
     TokName::SOLVE
-    TokName::CHAR_POLY
+    TokName::CHAR_POLY  // characteristic polynomial
     TokName::ORTH       // orthogonalization
-    TokName::NA         // user do not specify a linear operation
+    TokName::NA         // user does not specify any linear operation
 ```

 * `string interpreted_input` contains interpreted AsciiMath input in case you want to render for user to do self-checking.